Codebuff

 3. Watch it work:

-• Your spawned agent will run git diff to see changes
+• It runs git diff to see changes

-Make some changes to a file first to give it something to review!
+Make some local changes first so it has something to inspect.

 Step 4: Create a Publisher Profile